MatejBalantic/MBLocationManager/README.md

 Main features:
 * subscribe to location updates with 3 lines of code
-* two modes of operation: GPS (accurate with low battery performance) and cell towers (inaccurate with better battery performance)
+* three modes of operation: track user's location only when application is in use (iOS 8 only), track the location even when in background or track only significant location changes
 * use CoreLocation's distance filters and accuracy modes
 * easy pause and resume on app going to background or foreground
 * instantiate location manager once, use it wherever you need by subscribing to notification

+Integrates with iOS 7 and the new iOS 8 CoreLocation APIs.

+Now also fully unit tested.

 ## Installation
 Installation should be done via Cocoa Pods.